DRAFT - Stop Sucking at Async and Threading

 1.7.1 What Causes Code To Block?

 This may sound weird, but think about it; when you send a network request, your program sits and waits until the remote server responds to the network request.
-This effectively gives the execution pass to the remote server, because the remote server can't start processing your request until you send it.
-When a calculator program is waiting for the user to input numbers, the calculator program sits and waits.
-This effectively gives the execution pass to the user because the calculator can't calculate an answer to an equation that hasn't been input yet.
+This effectively means that your one line is code is giving the execution pass to the remote server, and this make sense because the remote server can't start processing your request until you actually send the request.

 This is where async comes in.